webdriverio/webdriverio/docs/guide/reporters/dot.md

 Dot Reporter
 ============

 The dot reporter is the default reporter for the WDIO test runner.
-It's therefor a dependency of WebdriverIO and doesn't need to get downloaded.
+It's therefore a dependency of WebdriverIO and doesn't need to get downloaded.
 To use the dot reporter just add `'dot'` to the `reporters` array:

 ```js
 // wdio.conf.js